wp-plugins/banti-album-proofing/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows you to use and manage your client's albums without ever leaving WordPress.
+No matter what software you use to design albums, you can use Banti to proof them.

 == Description ==